-Benefit of evolutionary life-history strategies - The Covered Species have population characteristics and individual organism traits that appear to represent more an "opportunistic" life-history strategy than an "equilibrium" life-history strategy 18.
+Benefit of evolutionary life-history strategies - The Covered Species have population characteristics and individual organism traits that appear to represent more an "opportunistic" life-history strategy than an "equilibrium" life-history strategy 23.
 Some opportunistic population characteristics include relatively large swings in population sizes over multiple-generation time periods, rather than smaller fluctuations around a mean that is a defined "carrying capacity," rapid growth and development of individual organisms, numerous offspring at a time, reproduction that is more or less continuous if environmental conditions are not limiting, and lack of post-natal and parental care (which otherwise would emphasize and promote better competition by a few individual offspring rather than depending on a "numbers game").
-Such characteristics connote evolutionary development of the Covered Species in response to frequent occurrences of disturbances like droughts and floods in their springflow-dominated environment.
-Floods and droughts cause indiscriminant, density-independent mortality and then recovery of the residual population based on the availability over time of resources in their habitats (Pianka,
+Such characteristics connote evolutionary development of the Covered Species in response to frequent

-18 The terms "opportunistic" and "equilibrium" have been used as short-hand descriptors for a complex set of evolutionary life-history causative factors that in reality are not uniformly opportunistic or equilibrium, and/or that may differ for different life-stages.
+23 The terms "opportunistic" and "equilibrium" have been used as short-hand descriptors for a complex set of evolutionary life-history causative factors that in reality are not uniformly opportunistic or equilibrium, and/or that may differ for different life-stages.
 A more mechanistic demographic framework includes interactions among age-specific mortality, density-dependent regulation, predation risk, as well as density-independent factors such as extrinsic mortality, resource availability, and environmental fluctuations (Reznick, et al., 2002).
 A model of this framework accounting for these many interactions for the Covered Species is not available.